How to Download and Install Chrome OS

 On a Mac:

 - Mac users also have to restart their computers and hold the Option key to enter the boot menu.

-- Select the USB drive instead of Macintosh to boot Chromium form your USB drive.
+- Select the USB drive instead of Macintosh to boot Chromium from your USB drive.
 Restart your Mac when done.

-The great thing about Chrome OS is that you don’t need to install it and it doesn’t take any space on your hard drive.
-You can boot it right from the USB without installation, so your primary OS won’t be affected at all.
+The great thing about Chrome OS is that you don’t need to install it, and it doesn’t take any space on your hard drive.
+You can boot it right from the USB without installation, so your primary OS won’t be affected.
 You can set up your Chrome OS with a Google account and use it only for surfing the internet.

 If you’ve tested everything and found it to your satisfaction, then it’s time to install it.

 Frequently Asked Questions

 We’ve included this section to answer more of your questions about installing Chrome OS.

 Users can get early access to Chrome OS Flex using this link.
 It is a light weight and secure operating system that is designed to refresh older hardware.
 While it work well with a lot of devices and it’s certainly worth downloading, users should check the certified device list before downloading.

 The installation steps are relatively simple and you can try the operating system for free.